django-commons/django-typer/doc/source/shell_completion.rst

 .. tip::

-    See the :class:`~django_typer.completers.ModelObjectCompleter` for a completer that works for many Django_ model field types.
+    See the :class:`~django_typer.completers.model.ModelObjectCompleter` for a completer that works for many Django_ model field types.